 NYIT College of Osteopathic Medicine operates two primary care centers in New York.
-The on-campus facility in Long Island, N.Y. is known as the Academic Health Care Center, and the facility in Central Islip, N.Y. is called the Family Health Care Center.
+The on-campus facility in Long Island, N.Y. is known as the Academic Health Care Center, and a brand new facility in Central Islip, N.Y. known as the Family Health Care Center.
 These centers are staffed by faculty from NYIT College of Osteopathic Medicine.

-The Academic Health Care Center provides clinical services geared toward students, faculty, staff, and their family members, in addition to the general community.
-These services include Family Medicine, Internal Medicine, Osteopathic Medicine, Neurology, Genetic Counseling, Psychology, Acupuncture, Breast Health Services, Physical Therapy, Occupational Therapy, and Speech Therapy.
-In addition, the Academic Health Care Center also houses the Adele Smithers Parkinson's Disease Treatment Center, and the Centers of Sports Medicine, Behavioral Health, and Biomedical Innovation.
+The Academic Health Care Center provides clinical services geared toward students, faculty, staff, family members, and the general community.
+These services include Family Medicine, Internal Medicine, Osteopathic Medicine, Neurology, Cardiology, Pediatrics, Psychiatry, Psychology, Physical Therapy, Occupational Therapy, and Speech Therapy.
+In addition, the Academic Health Care Center also houses the Adele Smithers Parkinson's Disease Treatment Center, the Ehlers-Danlos Syndrome/Hypermobility Treatment Center, and the Centers of Sports Medicine, Behavioral Health, and Biomedical Innovation.
 In Central Islip, the Family Health Care Center provides primary care, including pediatrics, for the student body, faculty, staff, and the community.